kerem3338/oui/README.md

 # OUI
-OUI is an esolang which is freindly!
+OUI is an esolang which is friendly!

 ## What OUI offers?
 *	**Errors are not fatal**, anyone one can make mistakes.
 The Program doesn’t stop when an error occurs.
 *	**All Numbers are floats**, think floats as better int
 *	**Good booleans**, Bools can be 'true', 'TT', 'false', 'FF'
 *	**Flexible names**, Operation (function)/Variable names can include spaces or some special characters